KentStateWeb/rwd/_assignments/style.md

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

 * **5 - 6**: Your style tiles and prototype communicate the visual language that you've designed for your website.
-They include the necessary elements (described above) and there are two unique variations.
+They include the necessary elements (described above).
 The design utilizes type, colors and UI elements that effectively mirror your website's goals.
 You also integrated your favorite style iteration into a mockup that shows the style elements in context.
 Everything was submitted according to directions.
-* **3 - 4**: You've developed the tiles, prototype and a mockup, but they don't include all of the elements, or they were developed as static comps/mockups instead of style tiles.
+* **3 - 4**: You've developed the tiles, prototype and a mockup, but they don't include all of the elements, or they were developed only as static comps/mockups instead of style tiles.
 Style Tiles may lack needed detail.
 Everything was submitted according to directions.
 * **0 - 2**: Your style tiles, prototype or mockup show little attention to client needs, and lack detail to effectively communicate your design language.
 They may be missing required elements or a part is missing entirely.